daysofwonder/linking/README.md

 The Legal Part
 ==============

-Copyright 2016 Days of Wonder &amps; Asmodee Digital
+Copyright 2016 Days of Wonder &amp; Asmodee Digital

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use these files except in compliance with the License.